kolithawarnakulasooriya/Learning-Coordinate-Behavior---Tunnel-Runner/README.md

 # Tunnel Runner

-Implement to observe how agents move inside a tunnel with full of opponents with minimum casualities.
-There are two major strategies were used.
-First one is jump and go. when a agent see an opponent infront of him, then agent jumps to the opposit side of the agent and carry forward. second is wait and see,  when a agent see an opponent infront of him, agent waits until the opponent passed out.
+Implement to observe how agents move inside a tunnel full of opponents with minimum casualties.
+There are two strategies used.
+The first strategy  called <b>jump and go</b>.
+When an agent sees an opponent in front of him, then the agent jumps to the opposite side of the opponent agent and moves forward.
+The second strategy is called <b>wait and see</b>.
+When an agent sees an opponent in front of him, the agent waits until the opponent passes out.
 Then move forward.
-After few iterations, agents learn and select which behavior should use to cross the tunnel from these two strategies.
+After a few iterations, agents learn and select which behavior needs to be used to cross the tunnel from these two strategies.

 ![image](https://github.com/kolithawarnakulasooriya/Learning-Coordinate-Behavior-Tunnel-Runner/blob/main/p1.png)